Rothschild banking family of France: Struggles for the French Rothschilds

 In the 1930s, the vast railroad holdings of French Rothschilds were nationalized.
 The Fall of France greatly affected the French Rothschilds as their bank was seized by the Nazi occupiers.
 Despite having the bank restored to them at the end of the war, the family bank Rothschild Freres would be nationalized in 1981 by the socialist government of then newly elected French President François Mitterrand.

 The French Rothschilds today

 Both the British and the French branches emerged from the Second World War with new generations of the family at the helm.
 Historic partnership ties between the two branches were revitalized, leading to a complete merger in 2003 into Rothschild & Co.

 The Rothschilds created their first hedge funds in 1969, and strengthened its position as a world leader in investment banking.
 Additionally, the firm is a global private bank with over 4,000 private clients in 90 countries.
 Rothschild & Co provides a comprehensive range of services to individuals, governments, and corporations worldwide.

-The Rothschilds also have a strong presence in the South American country of Uruguay (Family Helguera von Rothschild-Haverkate) as they are sole owners of over 70% of the private land in the country.
-This family has acquired and developed many business ventures, philanthropic ventures, commercial and residential properties along the 20th and 21st century.
-Sir Louis Ralph Helguera von Rothschild-Haverkate was a Swiss-French national of the French Rothschild family who immigrated to Uruguay in the mid 1960's.
-His influence in architecture and arts can be appreciated all over Uruguay.